*This article was last updated on April 23, 2024*

 Personal Recommendations regarding Diagnosis and Treatment of Lyme

-I cannot emphasize this recommendation enough, as doctors and specialists in Canada have not been educated or trained to effectively diagnose and treat this disease.
-This viewpoint is applicable whether you or your loved one has had a recent infection or if you believe you have late disseminated Lyme disease.
+Doctors and specialists in Canada have not been educated or trained to effectively diagnose and treat this disease.
 Even if you make it into the system as far as an “infectious disease” specialist, the majority of Lyme patients report they have wasted their valuable time; they are not taken seriously, nor are they treated with respect.
-If you are treating a recent infection, the likelihood of obtaining the correct duration of antibiotics through mainstream medicine is almost nil.

-If you live in the province of British Columbia you are very fortunate that our naturopathic doctors can prescribe pharmaceuticals, as one of the most common treatment options includes antibiotics combined with herbals and supplements.
+If you live in the province of British Columbia you are very fortunate that our naturopathic doctors can prescribe pharmaceuticals, as one of the most common treatment options for a late stage infection includes antibiotics combined with herbals and supplements.
 If you reside in any other province, the diagnosis can be handled by an LLND; however, access to antibiotic treatment is a challenge.
+Herbal remedies alone can also be powerful at treating Lyme in the late stage depending on the severity of your symptoms.
+Sometimes the bacterial load is just too high for herbal remedies to be effective.
 I would suggest you make contact with other Lyme patients in your city or province to understand your options (see also recommendation #4 below).
 I have no experience to date with traveling to the US to be treated by a Lyme-literate medical doctor, but this is an option that some Canadian Lyme patients have chosen.
-If a Lyme patient’s symptoms are very severe and life threatening, there are also treatment facilities that exist south of our border and in other countries like Germany and Mexico.
+If a Lyme patient’s symptoms are very severe and life threatening, there are also treatment facilities that exist south of our border and in other countries like Germany and Mexico where hyperthermia combined with IV antibiotics has been successful in many cases.
+It is important to note that no one treatment path works for everyone.

 2. If you or a loved one recently removed a tick from your body, I recommend sending it to a private lab for testing.
 Contact geneticks.ca.
 For tick removal instructions and how to clean the bite, click here.

 Spend the extra money for the Common Infections test.
-Ticks generally carry more than one disease and this information is vital for any treatment plan.
+It is very common for a tick to carry multiple pathogens.
+These others diseases are commonly referred to a co-infections, and can be just as life-altering as Lyme disease.
 If your budget allows, consider selecting the Comprehensive test.
 You will receive the results within a short time span and this will leave adequate time to treat the infection should the result be positive.
 It is significantly cheaper to test a tick than it is to test a human.

 • ILADS (International Lyme and Associated Diseases Society)